contactlab/contacthub-sdk-nodejs/README.md

 ### addJob

-Add a new `Job` object to an existing Customer.
+Adds a new `Job` object to an existing Customer.

 Returns a `Promise` that resolves to a `Customer` object containing the updated version of the Customer.